Starting a business – legal structure

 Limited partnership (LP)

-A limited partnership is a form of business structure that is similar to a general partnership or traditional partnership but has its own unique features.
+A limited partnership is a business structure similar to a general partnership or traditional partnership but with unique features.

-The best way to understand a limited partnership is that there are two classes of partners involved in this business structure which consist of general partners and limited partners.
+The best way to understand a limited partnership is that there are two classes of partners involved in this business structure: general partners and limited partners.

-General partners are the ones who control and manage the day-to-day running of the business.
-Limited partners are the investors who pour their money into the business partners but they are usually not involved in the decision-making of the business.
+General partners control and manage the day-to-day running of the business.
+Limited partners are investors who pour their money into the business partners, but they are usually not involved in the decision-making of the business.

 N.B.
-As for accountability, in terms of financial obligations, limited partners have limited liability whilst general partners have unlimited liability which has an economic risk of being personally liable for all debts.
+As for accountability, in terms of financial obligations, limited partners have limited liability, whilst general partners have unlimited liability, which has the economic risk of being personally liable for all debts.

 Limited Partnership Agreements

-Since we have already established that a limited partnership business has general partners and limited partners.
-We will now move forward to describe what a generic limited partnership agreement looks like.
+Since we have already established that a limited partnership business has general partners and limited partners, we will now move forward to describe a generic limited partnership agreement.

-For example, a limited partnership company might have a private equity firm acting as a general partner whilst on the other hand you have institutions or high-net individuals acting as limited partners.
+For example, a limited partnership company might have a private equity firm acting as a general partner, while institutions or high-net individuals might act as limited partners.

-What this means is these institutions such as pension funds, investment companies, or individuals will invest in a limited partnership company which is managed by the general partners, who may happen to be either a venture capital firm or private equity firm.
+This means that institutions such as pension funds, investment companies, or individuals will invest in a limited partnership company, which is managed by the general partners, who may happen to be either a venture capital firm or a private equity firm.

-The end result is that the general partners will take that money on behalf of limited partners and spend it on investments such as private companies, startup businesses, or even on publicly listed companies.
+The result is that the general partners will take that money on behalf of limited partners and spend it on investments such as private companies, startup businesses, or publicly listed companies.

 Pros of limited partnerships